-The Senate voted to reduce higher education funding by the same level as the Governor's recommendation of \$50 million, keeping universities' promises intact to freeze tuition rates.
-They also reduced ACCESS Missouri Scholarships by \$13 million, but Mayer said this cut is not anticipated to touch the program's core funding.
+With universities maintaining their promises to freeze tuition rates for instate, undergraduate students, lawmakers were able to reduce higher education funding by the same level as the governor's recommendation of \$50 million.
+Legislators also reduced Access Missouri scholarships by \$13 million.
+Budget leaders said this cut is not anticipated to touch the program's core funding, meaning student scholarship award amounts are unlikely to shrink.